tesseract-ocr/tessdoc/NeuralNetsInTesseract4.00.md

 the order of ten times the CPU resources of the base Tesseract, but the impact is mitigated, if your platform supports it, as follows:

-*   Open MP allows use of four cores in parallel if your machine has them.
+*   OpenMP allows use of four cores in parallel if your machine has them.
 *   Intel/AMD processors that support SSE and/or AVX benefit from SIMD parallelization of the core matrix multiplications.